 Nozzles

-Water mist systems use less water than sprinkler systems which means there is less post-fire damage to the property.
-In properties with low water flow, a mist system may be more appropriate, because traditional sprinkler systems need big water tanks installed inside the property for the system to work – which will be additionally required to ensure adequate water low.
+Water mist systems use less water than sprinkler systems, which means less post-fire damage to the property.
+In properties with low water flow, a mist system may be more appropriate, because traditional sprinkler systems need large water tanks installed inside the property to ensure adequate flow. iMist systems negate the need for a large tank and instead use small pumps that fit conveniently in tight spaces, such as under a sink or staircase.

-Both water mist fire suppression systems and fire sprinkler systems have many accreditations and certifications that they can gain to ensure the reliability and effectiveness of their system, components and materials.
-The publication of a British standard, for example, has produced specific criteria which water mist suppression systems and components can be measured against.
+Both water mist fire suppression systems and fire sprinkler systems can gain a range of accreditations and certifications to demonstrate the reliability and effectiveness of their system, components and materials.
+Published British Standards, for example, set specific criteria that water mist suppression systems and components can be measured against.

-The main difference between the 2 fire fighting agents is that conventional fire sprinkler systems have been in use for over 100 years, whereas mist systems have only been developed in the last few decades – but have extensive data, knowledge and testing to back up what they are doing currently.
+The main difference between the two firefighting agents is longevity: conventional fire sprinkler systems have been in use for over 100 years, whereas mist systems have only been developed over the last few decades – though they now have extensive data, knowledge and testing behind them.

-Another difference between water mist systems and fire sprinklers is the ‘categories’ that define themselves.
+Another difference between water mist systems and fire sprinklers is the category each standard defines itself under.

-See below an example of the British Standard that states Automatic Water Fire Suppression Systems (AWFSS) must be installed in the following circumstances
+See below an example of the British Standard that states when Automatic Water Fire Suppression Systems (AWFSS) must be installed.

 Why choose iMist for my fire suppression system?

-We have been designing, manufacturing and installing iMist water mist fire suppression systems for our clients across the UK since 2015.
-We have worked hard on obtaining and passing many third-party accreditations, and are now one of the most comprehensively tested and well-known water mist fire suppression systems.
+We have been designing, manufacturing and installing iMist water mist fire suppression systems for clients across the UK since 2015.
+We have worked hard to obtain and pass numerous third-party accreditations and are now one of the most comprehensively tested and well-known water mist fire suppression systems.

-Some reasons we think you should choose us for your water mist fire suppression system are;
+Some reasons to choose us for your water mist fire suppression system:

 - 109 years of combined industry experience